 Hendrix College provides quarterly invoicing to funders in accordance with the above stated cost principles and guidelines.
 Invoices are prepared and submitted to the appropriate funding agency in accordance with their guidelines.
-NSF grants and other federal grants are generally invoiced online.
+NSF grants and other federal grants are invoiced online.
 The principal investigator may be asked to review invoices prior to submission.
-All checks should be made payable to:

-Hendrix College Attn: Manager of Grants & Purchasing 1600 Washington Ave.
+All Checks should be made payable to Hendrix College, Attn: Grants Manager, 1600 Washington Ave.
 Conway, AR 72032.
 Grants may only be invoiced to recover costs to the projects.
 Under no circumstances should a grant be pre-billed for any expense (i.e. charging PI effort upfront before the effort actually occurs).
 To do so what establish a "cash on hand" situation, which is not allowed on federal projects.

-Statements to PI's
+Statements to PI's: